constructor21/peal_web_v2/README.md

 Tasks

+Jean -> upload media & billing center front end
+Aaron -> Stripe backend & billing flow front end

 1. Make the repo private
 2. Host the website

 Fix post-launch + all the TODOs

 Footer is messed up again ....
     ... delete the old calendar code
-Order the campaigns post launch as well
+Order the campaigns

 Cloud function to take the company address and have a spot on the map for it auto-zoomed into